International Paper

 40. Percentage of supply traceable to country of harvest?

-100 - The company reports that 100% of direct sourcing from uncertified forests is traceable to origin and 100% of indirect sourcing traceable to a country and county level of origin.
+100 - The company reports that 100% of direct sourcing from uncertified forests traceable to origin and 100% of indirect sourcing traceable to a country and county level of origin.

 -